All Episodes

 It's very odd how comfortable you guys are together.

-It makes me feel it makes my skin crawl, quite frankly.
+It makes me feel, it makes my skin crawl, quite frankly.

-Um Do you want me to hate 'em?
+Do you want me to hate them?

 Well, yeah.